pearu/callseq/README.md

 ```
 prior configuring the build of the application.

-The console output from running the given test application is:
+The standard output from running the given test application is:

 ```
 $ ./app